Gangs of New York: Historical accuracy

 Scorsese received both praise and criticism for historical depictions in the film.
-In a PBS interview for the History News Network, George Washington University Professor Tyler Anbinder said that the visuals and discrimination against immigrants in the film were historically accurate, but both the amount of violence depicted and the number of Chinese, particularly female, immigrants were greater in the film than in reality.
+In a PBS interview for the History News Network, George Washington University Professor Tyler Anbinder said the visuals and discrimination against immigrants in the film were historically accurate, but both the amount of violence depicted and the number of Chinese, particularly female, immigrants were greater in the film than in reality.

 Asbury's book described the Bowery Boys, Plug Uglies, True Blue Americans, Shirt Tails, and Dead Rabbits, who were named after their battle standard, a dead rabbit on a pike.
 The book also described William Poole, the inspiration for William "Bill the Butcher" Cutting, a member of the Bowery Boys, a bare-knuckle boxer, and a leader of the Know Nothing political movement.
 Poole did not come from the Five Points and was assassinated nearly a decade before the Draft Riots.
 Both the fictional Bill and the real one had butcher shops, but Poole is not known to have killed anyone.

-Anbinder said that Scorsese's recreation of the visual environment of mid-19th-century New York City and the Five Points "couldn't have been much better".
+Anbinder said Scorsese's recreation of the visual environment of mid-19th-century New York City and the Five Points "couldn't have been much better".
 All sets were built completely on the exterior stages of Cinecittà Studios in Rome.